 - 23% of readers who open an email on a mobile device open it again later. –Campaign Monitor

 - 139% Increase in click rate for personalized vs. static one-time sends.
-Static emails are those sent with the same exact messaging to all or most subscribers, whereas personalized emails include special product recommendations, content and offers depending on the recipient’s interests or browsing history.
+Static emails are those sent with the same exact messaging to all or most subscribers.
+In contrast, personalized emails include special product recommendations, content, and offers depending on the recipient’s interests or browsing history.
 Bluecore

-- Over 50% of U.S. respondents check their personal email account more than 10 times a day, and it is by far their preferred way to receive updates from brands.
+- Over 50% of U.S. respondents check their personal email accounts more than ten times a day, and it is by far their preferred way to receive updates from brands.
 Hubspot

 - 78% of marketers are seeing an increase in email engagement over the last 12 months.
 Hubspot

-Here are six tips to make sure your emails are delivered to your subscribers and your email marketing click-through rates and conversion rates are higher in 2020.
+Here are six tips to ensure your emails are delivered to your subscribers and your email marketing click-through rates and conversion rates are higher in 2022.

 - Create a Mobile-Friendly Design